grasmash/drupal-composer-training/index.md

 ## (slides) Review of Composer anatomy

+@todo link to slides

 ## (slides) Semantic Versioning and Constraints

+@todo link to slides

 ## (hands-on) Create a new Drupal project with Composer